leeprichman/ClonoCluster/README.md

 ## Installation

-BarCluster is easily installed with the help of the `devtools` package:
+ClonoCluster is easily installed with the help of the `devtools` package:

 ```
 install.packages("devtools")

-devtools::install_github("leeprichman/BarCluster")
+devtools::install_github("leeprichman/ClonoCluster")
 ```

 ## Docker

-BarCluster is also availble to use within a prebuilt docker image:
+ClonoCluster is also availble to use within a prebuilt docker image:

 ```
 # pull the docker image
-docker pull leeprichman/barcluster
+docker pull leeprichman/clonocluster

 # launch a container

-cID=$(docker run -it -d leeprichman/barcluster /bin/bash)
+cID=$(docker run -it -d leeprichman/clonocluster /bin/bash)

 # move any desired files onto the container